RyanKennon/Okta-Tenant-Setup/README.md

 ### 1) Organization Initialization

+Organization initialization configures the foundational identity of the Okta org including the company name, contact information, and address.
+These settings appear in Okta-generated emails and audit logs and establish the org as belonging to Kennon Technologies.

 1. In the **Okta Admin Console** open the **Settings** tab then select **Account**
 2. In the **Organization Contact** section select **Edit**
 3. Fill out the the company information with the following information: